xaviertintin/workshop-prelesson-cloud/_episodes/03-demo.md

 - "What are the basic concepts and jargon I need to know?"
 - "Do do I manually create a K8s cluster on the GCP"
 objectives:
-- "Learn a few words and concepts that will be used during this lesson"
-- "Lear how to create a K8s cluster from scratch"
+- "Learn how to create a K8s cluster from scratch"
 keypoints:
 - "It takes just a few clicks to create you own K8s cluster"
 ---